Hexatown/docs/microsoft/usecases/microsoft365/integrate new hires into the team and work in progress/index.md

 ---
 title: Integrate new hires into the team and work in progress
-inshort: Make sure new hires get the information, training, and support needed to connect with and start contributing to the team.&#xA0;
 contexts: office365,microsoft365
 copyright: Microsoft
 translations: en
-tools:
+tools: Delve,Microsoft Teams,OneNote,Planner
-areas:
+areas: HUMAN RESOURCES
 color: #777777
 icon: https://jumpto365.com/resources/images/app/jumpto365-Icon-white.png
 externalref: https://www.microsoft.com/en-us/microsoft-365/success/productivitylibrary/integrate-new-hires-into-the-team-and-work-in-progress
 ---
+Make sure new hires get the information, training, and support needed to connect with and start contributing to the team.

 ## Easily add new hires to a team work space